-Maison Ferraton Pere et Fils, Hermitage , Rhone wine producer profile with wine tasting notes , wine and food pairings, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Maison Ferraton Pere et Fils Hermitage with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Maison Ferraton Pere et Fils History, Overview

 Maison Ferraton Pere et Fils was founded in 1946 by Jean Orens Ferraton, which as you can see, is where the company takes its name from.
 The initial purchase that launched their business began with a tiny parcel of only .3 hectares in Hermitage.